ThuVo22/Library-Management/README.md

 # library-management
 ## What is it?
 **Usage**
-A library management system for the admin to keep track and update the books.
+A library management system for the admin to keep track and update the books. <br />
 **Technologies used:**
 Integrated Hibernate mapping with Spring Boot and applied the pagination mechanism in Hibernate.